ustaxcourt/2025-digital-environment-rfq/README.md

-# United States Tax Court - 2025 Digital Environment RFQ
+# United States Tax Court - 2025 Digital Environment RFQ amended 2/20/2025

 ## Introduction

 The United States Tax Court is an independent Federal court headquartered in Washington, D.C.
 The Court provides a national forum for the formal adjudication of disputes between taxpayers and the Internal Revenue Service.

+The Court amended the RFQ on 2/20/2025.
+The following changes have been made:

+- Changes to RFQ Document: [forthcoming]
+- Changes to Attachment C-1: [forthcoming]
+- Changes to Attachment H-1: [forthcoming]

 ## Industry Day